Backend

 • 100 Continue: The server has received the initial part of the request and is waiting for the rest.

-2. 2xx - Success: These status codes indicate that the request was successfully received, understood, and accepted by the server.
+2. 2xx - Successful responses: These status codes indicate that the request was successfully received, understood, and accepted by the server.

 • 200 OK: The request was successful, and the server has returned the requested data.